-I’ve never seen a company that allows the end-user to do create its own plugins before.
+One thing that’s crazy is you can create Cableguys Halftime Plugin within MeldaProduction’s environment.
+I’ve never seen a company that allows the end-user to create their own plugins before.

 Halftime is in dire need of an update.
 The days of ‘one function plugins’ are dying.
 Users want more flexibility and a lot of developers are moving in that direction.
 Cableguys do have a muli function plugin called ShaperBox, a really great application.

 If I were them I’d let Halftime go for free and use it as a marketing vehicle to get people into their ShaperBox system.
 Maybe we’ll do a review ShaperBox vs MRhythmizer next.

 Does MRhythmizer Work In Fl Studio?